Questions to Ask at the End of an Interview

 Be sure to find out when the best day to ask about updates is.
 By inquiring about this, you can communicate that you are eager about the position and willing to consider the interviewer’s schedule.

-Now that you have examples of good questions to ask at the end of an interview, use these tips to optimize your experience:
+Now that you have examples of good questions to ask at the end of an interview, use these tips to optimise your experience:

 Ask questions about the position, company, and employee experience throughout the interview, and spend the remaining minutes specifically on the end-of-interview questions.